Introduction to Online Control: Spectral Predictors

-Notice that as $h \mapsto T$, this class is equivalent to the class of all linear predictors on the inputs $\prod^{LIN}$.
-The reader may wonder at this point: Since a linear transformation composed with another linear transform remains linear, what then is the benefit here?
+Notice that as $h \to T$, this class is equivalent to the class of all linear predictors on the inputs $\Pi^{LIN}$.
+The reader may wonder at this point: Since a linear transformation composed with another linear transform remains linear, what is the benefit here?

-The answer is that linear transformations are equivalent when we have full rank transforms.
-In our case, however, we consider low rank approximations to the transform, and the approximation properties of different subspaces can differ drastically!
+The answer is that linear transformations are equivalent when we have full-rank transforms.
+In our case, however, we consider low-rank approximations to the transform, and the approximation properties of different subspaces can differ drastically!
 This is the case in our setting: the spectral basis arising from the matrix $Z_T$ gives excellent approximations to the class of (standard) linear predictors, as we formally prove next.
-The following lemma is analogous to Lemma \ref{lem:lr_approx_prediction}, with the significant difference that the number of parameters $h$ does not depend on the stabilizability parameter of the system $\gamma$ at all! \begin{lemma} Suppose that $\x_0 = 0$, then the class $\prod_h^\lambda$ for $h = O( \log^2 \frac{ T }{ \eps} ) $, $\eps$-approximates the class $\prod_\star$. \end{lemma}
+The following Theorem is analogous to Lemma \ref{lem:lr_approx_prediction}, with the significant difference that the number of parameters $h$ does not depend on the stabilizability parameter of the system $\gamma$ at all! \begin{theorem} Suppose that $\x_0 = 0$ and $|u_t|\le 1$ for all $t$.
+Then the class $\Pi_h$ for $h = O\!\left(\log^2 \frac{T}{\eps}\right)$ $\eps$-approximates the class $\Pi_\star$. \end{theorem}

-The proof of this lemma relies on the following crucial property of the spectral basis, whose proof we defer to later.
+The proof of this lemma relies on the following crucial property of the spectral basis.